 Soft-plastic worms around 8 to 10 inches long are a top choice.
 Daniels usually rigs these Texas style with a large Owner hook with a ⅜ ounce tungsten weight.
 He advises to cast beyond the target and allow the worm rig to fall to the bottom and slowly hop the worm into the brush pile.

 He also recommends fishing the brush pile at different angles.
 The bass can hold in different spots around the brush and are not always facing the same direction.

 Dark colored worms usually perform the best around brush tops.
 Purple, black or green pumpkin colors are at the top of the list.
-In clear water Daniels will opt for Seguar fluorocarbon line.
+In clear water Daniels will opt for Seaguar fluorocarbon line.
 This line allows for a good hook-set, is invisible to the fish and is abrasive resistant.

 Finesse with Ned Rig and Drop Shot

 Another lure Daniels likes for summer bass fishing is the Ned Rig.
 This is a finesse bait consisting of a mushroom shaped head jig and a short, cigar shaped soft-plastic worm.

 “The Ned rig is light weight with ⅛ to 3/16 ounce head and a 2.75 inch TRD worm from Z-Man,” Daniels reports.
 “I’ll fish it on spinning gear with Seaguar braid down to a fluorocarbon leader.”

 Daniels mentions for finicky summer bass to fish the rig slow with a small twitch of the rod tip to hop along the bottom.
 He prefers natural colored lures in watermelon or green pumpkin.